web-infra-dev/modern.js/packages/builder/builder-doc/en/config/performance/buildCache.md

 };
 ```

-Cache the modules and chunks generated during webpack packaging to improve build speed.
+Controls the Builder's caching behavior during the build process.

-By default, Builder turns on caching, using the directory `. /node_modules/.cache/webpack` as the cache directory for packaging.
+Builder will enable build cache by default to improve the compile speed, the generated cache files are write to the `./node_modules/.cache/webpack` directory by default.

 You can configure the cache path with `buildCache`, e.g.